Models¶

 Saving and loading a model¶

-At any stage, a model can be saved using the save
+At any stage, a model can be saved using the save function that takes a .json filename as the only input:

 mymodel.save("thismodel.json")